 I have stopped shaving.
 Then I started again.
 Now I’ve stopped again.
-Perhaps it’s a MAP thing.
 I look in the bathroom mirror, wondering what to do.
 I trim a stray hair on my eyebrow, and wash my face.
 And squeeze some kind of male moisturiser from a slate grey tube.
 When did I start this carry on?

 “Violent male incest and perversion.
 That’s the first thing I think of when I see you, Dermot.”
-Taylor Hampton has been howling with laughter, a little unhelpfully, through the latter half of my tale.
+Taylor Hampton has been howling with laughter, a little unhelpfully, at the end of my tale.
 “What a bitch.
 Male perversion.
 If she’s never met a female pervert she needs to get out more.
 Or in more.”

 Colin is more considered.
 “Sounds like she has latent religious morals she can’t express as such.”

 “Nobody asks ‘Why no husband’?”
 “We’re optional.”
 “She’s forcing you to a backstreet surrogate, Derm.”

 Taylor says he knows some already.
 “Are you serious about this?
 Because, guys, to be open with you I thought there might be a feature in the male rights business but Dermot’s your cause célèbre.
 Male donors, they get fifty quid for their entire genetics.
 What’s the next step?”